Vegan Thai Pumpkin Soup

 - Ginger – Fresh ginger that has been peeled and grated finely almost into a paste.
 I use the fine grate on my cheese grater to accomplish this.

 - Tomato paste – Adds some colour and flavour as well as a little acidity to balance out the sweetness of the pumpkin.

 - Thai green chilis – finely chopped and simmered in the broth to add a subtle heat that is spicy but more like a low burn than a burn your tongue level of spiciness.

 - Lime juice – Add to the end to brighten up the flavour and give the flavours a bit of pop.
 But, don’t add the lime juice until the very end when the soup is done simmering and you are about to serve.
-Allowing the lemon juice to cook will make soup bitter and alter the colour.
+Allowing the lemon juice to cook will make the soup bitter and alter the colour.

 - Salt and pepper

 What is the difference between coconut milk and coconut cream?